Dosage Form: tablet, film coated

 - take a medicine to thin your blood.
 Ask your healthcare provider or pharmacist if you are not sure if your medicine is a blood thinner.

-Tell your healthcare provider about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
-Bicalutamide tablets and other medicines may affect each other causing side effects.
-Bicalutamide tablets may affect the way other medicines work, and other medicines may affect how Bicalutamide tablets work.
+Tell your healthcare provider about all the medicines you take, including prescription and over the counter medicines, vitamins and herbal supplements.
+Bicalutamide tablets may affect the way other medicines work, and other medicines may affect how Bicalutamide tablets works, causing side effects.

 Know the medicines you take.
 Keep a list of your medicines with you to show your healthcare providers when you get a new medicine.